Robbie Grossman Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Reds pitching staff ranks eighth in MLB.
+- The Reds pitching staff ranks fifth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Reds have the 25th-ranked team ERA among all league pitching staffs (5.02).
+- The Reds' 5.10 team ERA ranks 26th across all MLB pitching staffs.

-- The Reds give up the 10th-fewest home runs in baseball (22 total, one per game).
+- Reds pitchers combine to rank 17th in baseball in home runs given up (27 total, 1.1 per game).

-- The Reds will send Lodolo (2-1) out to make his fifth start of the season.
-He is 2-1 with a 4.98 ERA and 31 strikeouts through 21 2/3 innings pitched.
+- Ashcraft makes the start for the Reds, his fifth of the season.
+He is 2-0 with a 1.87 ERA and 21 strikeouts through 24 2/3 innings pitched.

-- The left-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- His last appearance was in relief on Tuesday when the righty tossed 2/3 innings against the Texas Rangers while giving up hits.

-- In four games this season, the 25-year-old has a 4.98 ERA and 12.9 strikeouts per nine innings, while allowing a batting average of .326 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.